AmitBarjatya/RealmMvp/README.md

 #### Commit c880e9d
 This is the commit where butterknife library is introduced in the project.
 The core structure and functionality of the app remains the same.

+#### Commit 2c823ee
+This adds support of dagger2 library for dependency injection.